rafaelragib/vue-movie/README.md

 # movie-application
 A pet project of learning Vue 3 and typescript using OMDB API.
 In this project, I have added features such as:
-* watchlist
+* Authentication
-* Sign In (Working to authenticate it by using backend)
 * Search Movie
+* Persistant watch List that saves users preferences

-### Check out the application: https://rafaelragib.github.io/vue-movie/
+Check out the application: https://rafaelragib.github.io/vue-movie/

+**Currently the backend hasn't been deployed.**

-(To login use username: testuser, password: pass
+(To login use username: drew, password: pass)
 Any sort of issue or improvement is highly appreciated.

 ## Tools used in the application